 Undergraduate Credit for Graduate Courses.
-To enable interested students to benefit as much as possible from their undergraduate studies, the Graduate College and the Katherine K. Herberger College of Fine Arts extend to seniors with a GPA of at least 2.50 the privilege of taking 500-level graduate courses for undergraduate credit.
-Students requesting to take 500-level graduate courses must have the approval of the instructor of the class and their academic advisor.
+To enable interested students to benefit as much as possible from their undergraduate studies, the Division of Graduate Studies and the Katherine K. Herberger College of Fine Arts extend to seniors with a GPA of at least 2.50 the privilege of taking 500-level graduate courses for undergraduate credit.
+Students requesting to take 500-level graduate courses must have the approval of the class instructor and their academic advisor.